PoisotLab/ms_networkary_classifiers/README.md

 Binary classifiers are usually assessed by measuring properties of their confusion matrix, *i.e.* the contingency table reporting true/false positive/negative hits.
-The same approach is used to evaluate *e.g.* species occurrence models [@Allouche2006AssAcc].
 A confusion matrix is laid out as

 $$\begin{pmatrix}
     \text{tp} & \text{fp} \\